dqops/dqo/docs/working-with-dqo/incidents-and-notifications/notifications.md

 Notification message can have the following status:

-- **Open**: This is the initial status of a new incident, which is automatically assigned by DQO.
+- **Open**: This is the initial status of a new incident, which is automatically assigned by DQOps.
 The remaining statuses of the incidents (Acknowledged, Resolved, and Muted) have to be set manually.
 An open incident indicates that a data quality team together with the data owner or someone else responsible for identifying issues should take action to address the data quality issue.
 You can change an incident's status back to Open at any time.
 - **Acknowledged**: This status indicates that the incident has been acknowledged, and someone has begun to investigate the data quality issue.
 The Acknowledged status has to be manually marked in the Incident section.
 Usually, the data quality issues present at the data source level can be fixed by the data producer.
 Issues caused by a bug in the data pipeline or an ETL process should be fixed by the Data Engineering Team.
 - **Resolved**: This status indicates that the root cause of the issue has been identified and fixed.
 The resolved status has to be set manually in the Incident section.
 - **Muted**: This status hides the incident from your list.
 By default, any data quality issues associated with the incident will be muted for 60 days.
 If an incident is muted, DQO will not create a new one for 60 days.
 You can change the duration for muted incidents, by simply clicking the **Configure button** and changing the **Incidents and Notifications** settings.
 Muting the incident might be useful, when, for example, vendor’s data has been intentionally changed in comparison to the previous version.